 Thanks to Steve Rowe for letting me have this lantern.
 Originally fitted in Topsham Road, Exeter, the lantern is believed to have been fitted with a 250 W SON lamp for its entire life although the actual design dates from mercury days.
 It was removed when the lighting was being upgraded - Philips Iridiums with dimmable electronic gear were the chosen replacement lanterns.
-This GEC 'Turtle' was popular in its day however it did not make much of an impression on the Derbyshire street lighting scene due to the Atlas/Thorn Alpha 3 being a preferred main road lantern.
+This GEC 'Turtle' was popular in its day; however, it did not make much of an impression on the Derbyshire street lighting scene due to the Atlas/Thorn Alpha 3 being a preferred main road lantern.
 Examples do exist in Chesterfield Town Centre, however.

-The design of the lantern looks to have been inspired by Atlas/Thorn's Alpha 3 although the design wasn't copied like-for-like - for example, the bowl on this hinges forwards whereas the Alpha 3's hinges backwards.
-When new, this lantern would have had a light blue canopy - this has all but completely worn off now.
+The design of the lantern looks to have been inspired by Atlas/Thorn's Alpha 3, although it wasn't copied like-for-like - for example, the bowl on this hinges forwards whereas the Alpha 3's hinges backwards.
+When new, this lantern would have had a blue canopy - this has all but completely worn off now.
 A length of the lantern's bracket is still attached - it feels very loose in the spigot and yet will not pull out.
 The grub screws have seized and so some 'gentle persuasion' will be required to separate the lantern from the bracket.

 A Fisher-Karpark NEMA socket is fitted to the canopy - this is likely to have been fitted in the factory rather than on-site at a later date.

-Like the Atlas Alpha 3, a white spot is painted on the bowl to try to diffuse the light emitted from the lamp (and also like the Alpha 3, the paint has partially been rubbed off!)
-Later versions of the Z8526 used a bowl which did away with the spot and instead employed more definite refractor prisms.
+As with the Atlas Alpha 3, a white spot is painted on the bowl to try to diffuse the light emitted from the lamp (and also as with the Alpha 3, the paint has partially been rubbed off!)
+Later versions of the Z8526 employed a revised bowl design with dedicated refractors.

 The area immediately above the lamp is painted white; whilst the sides are in an unpainted aluminium finish.
 Owing to the presence of the NEMA photocell socket, additional terminations are provided.

-A small plate beneath the lampholder gives the lantern's catalogue number.
+A small plate beneath the lampholder provides the lantern's identification number.